et-hicks/AgoraBackend/README.md

       6. etc.
    5. this is the users graph and this is big boy money $$$ that we need for funding and ad $$
 10. Notify the people that are invited to contribute to a thread MS
-11. Post Hashtags
+11. Post Hashtags - later
+    1. Need to make the hashtags not be virtue signaling
+       1. nor dog whistling
+    2. Make the hashtag a tagging fucntion
+       1. referencing a thread
+    3. hashtags as a niche in threads
-    1. hashtag data agg
+    4. hashtag data agg
-    2. hashtags are too broad and too varied to enable the feature of following hashtags
+    5. hashtags are too broad and too varied to enable the feature of following hashtags
-12. Post topic(s)
+12. Post topic(s) - High priority
     1. users following the topic
     2. topic data aggregation
 13. If a user posts a thread, notify the people that are following that user